WH Group Ltd

 Inclusion of upstream feed and livestock suppliers in risk assessment

-In 2022, the company commissioned a study undertaking a water analysis to better understand current and future groundwater demands across its U.S operations, including contracted hog farms and grain suppliers.
-It’s not clear to what extent water quality risks are included in this assessment.
-The company does not disclose information about its operations in China.
+In 2022, the company commissioned a study to undertake a water analysis, aiming to better understand current and future groundwater demands across its U.S. operations, including contracted hog farms and grain suppliers.
+It´s not clear to what extent water quality risks are included in this assessment.

 Downstream use of manure by animal feed suppliers